xamantra/momentum/docs/momentum-builder.md

 # MomentumBuilder
 `MomentumBuilder` widget class is used for displaying your model/state values.
 It's a very small widget yet powerful which lets you easily inject any controllers and access their models using the provided generic snapshot callback.
 This widget will rebuild using the method `model.update(...)`.
-- Single and multiple controller have the same syntax so refactoring isn't a problem at all.
+- Single and multiple controllers have the same syntax so refactoring isn't a problem at all.
 - Single controller:
   ```dart
   MomentumBuilder(